Code0App/templates/SECURITY.md

 - Use LF line endings for shell scripts and verify with `bash -n` locally when possible.

 ## Supported Templates
-- Actively maintained templates live under `sandbox/`.
+- Actively maintained templates live inside this repo.
 Templates without recent updates may receive limited security backports.

 ## Disclosure Timeline
 - We aim to acknowledge within 3 business days and provide an initial assessment or mitigation plan within 10 business days.